Western Bay of Plenty public meeting held over gang violence

 Tauranga and Western Bay of Plenty mayors Tenby Powell and Garry Webber are facilitating tonight's meeting which will also include Area Commander, Inspector Clifford Paxton of the police.

-Paxton will provide an update on the situation and outline the issues contributing to the current spate of violence.
+Paxton is expected to provide an update on the situation and outline the issues contributing to the current spate of violence.

 Paxton will also discuss the measures police have in place to protect public safety.

-The meeting has been called after a series of violent incidents involving gangs in past weeks.
+The meeting, which was called after a series of violent incidents involving gangs in past weeks, opened with a prayer.

+Tauranga mayor Tenby Powell told the crowd they were there because the dynamics of gangs in New Zealand had "changed remarkably".

+"They bring with a level of sophistication that we haven't seen previously."

 On January 27, the Faded 'N Bladed barbershop in Greerton was set on fire, two days after it had its front windows smashed.